James Harden's Status For Nets-Nuggets Game

-James Harden is listed as questionable for Sunday's game between the Brooklyn Nets and Denver Nuggets in Colorado.
+Final Update: James Harden has been ruled out for Sunday's game between the Nets and Nuggets in Denver.

 The Brooklyn Nets will be in Colorado to take on the Denver Nuggets on Sunday afternoon, but for the game they could be without their All-Star guard.